astralorchid/DeadOS/README.txt

 non tuts yet bc no time
-no docs yet bc i havent even used all of my api yet
+no docs yet bc i havent even used all of my api

 running successfully on some version of an AMD athlon XP